PyLops/pylops/docs/source/addingsolver.rst

             self._print_step(x)
         return x

+Similarly, we also implement a ``run`` method that is in charge of running a number of iterations by repeatedly calling the ``step`` method.
 It is also usually convenient to implement a finalize method; this method can do any required post-processing that should not be applied at the end of each step, rather at the end of the entire optimization process.
 For CG, this is as simple as converting the ``cost`` variable from a list to a numpy array.
+For more details, see our implementations for CG.

 Last but not least, we can wrap it all up in the ``solve`` method.
 This method takes as input the data, initial model and the same hyperparameters of setup and runs the entire optimization process.
 For CG:

 .. code-block:: python

-    def step(self, y, x0=None, niter=10, tol=1e-4, show=False):
+    def step(self, y, x0=None, niter=10, tol=1e-4, show=False, itershow=[10, 10, 10]):
         x = self.setup(y=y, x0=x0, niter=niter, tol=tol, show=show)
-        while self.iiter < niter and self.kold > self.tol:
-            show = (
-                True
-                if self.iiter < 10 or niter - self.iiter < 10 or self.iiter % 10 == 0
-                else False
-            )
-            x = self.step(x, show)
+        x = self.run(x, niter, show=show, itershow=itershow)
-            self.callback(x)
         self.finalize(show)
         return x, self.iiter, self.cost